Shadi Sadr: Activities

 rights film festival all over the world.

 Following the 2003 Bam earthquake, she helped organise a relief effort to collect food and supplies for women and children in the area of Bam.

 Sadr was the defense lawyer of several human rights defenders, including Shiva Nazar Ahari, a member of the Committee of Human Rights Reporters, who was arrested on 14 June 2009.

 In 2010, with Shadi Amin, Shadi Sadr co-founded a new organisation Justice for Iran (JFI) which aims to address and eradicate the practice of impunity that empowers officials of the Islamic Republic of Iran to perpetrate widespread human right violations against their citizens and to hold them accountable for their actions.

 As the Executive Director of Justice for Iran (JFI), she has overseen the creation and implementation of several research projects on gross violations of the rights of ethnic and religious minorities, LGBTs, women, and those who are persecuted because of their political beliefs.
 She is also the co-author of Crime and Impunity: Sexual Torture of Women in Islamic Republic Prisons.

 Shadi Sadr served as a member of the panel of judges for the 2015 International People’s Tribunal (IPT)1965 on the crimes occurred in Indonesia and the 2017 People's Tribunal on Myanmar.

+In July 2025 Shadi Sadr reported Iranian opposition activist Mehdi Nasiri to Canadian Immigration officers for removal.
+Mehdi Nasiri is an active opposition figure, who has broken off with the Islamic Republic and is a content producer, however Nasiri supports the Pahlavi movement and holds dissimilar political opinions than Shadi Sadr.